aklump/loft-lib/documentation/pages/usage/developers.md

 <!--
 id: developers
-tags: _default
+tags: usage
 -->

 # Developing This Package

-1. To develop with different php versions you can use _bin/setup_php*.sh_ files.
-They relay on MAMP being used but if you study them you could see how to use some other PHP provider.
+1. To develop with different php versions you can use _bin/setup\_php*.sh_ files.
+They rely on MAMP being used but if you study them you could see how to use some other PHP provider.
 2. To run tests: `./bin/run_unit_tests.sh`.
 3. To get code coverage `./bin/run_unit_tests.sh --coverage-html=reports/coverage`.